-- Follow inclusive practices in hiring, including: - Share salaries publicly in all job postings. - Eliminate education requirements unless clinically or legally required for a specific job.
+- Follow inclusive practices in hiring.
+For example: - Share salaries publicly in all job postings. - Eliminate education requirements unless clinically or legally required for a specific job. - Eliminate unnecessary physical labor requirements (for example., lift 25 pounds). - Do not evaluate applicants based on writing style. - Do not evaluate applicants based on "fit" or "culture."

-- Eliminate unnecessary physical labor requirements (e.g., lift 25 pounds). - · Do not evaluate applicants based on writing style. - Do not evaluate applicants based on "fit" or "culture." - Build hiring processes and relationships with community partners and other organizations to attract a diverse pool of applicants.
+- Build hiring processes and relationships with community partners and other organizations to attract a diverse pool of applicants.
 Prioritize hires from the community you serve, balanced with a need for a diversity of marginalized experiences.
-Spend the time and money to find the right person. - Create and retain inclusive teams. - Hire adequate diversity and set team norms so that the dominant culture is not white/ cisgender/able. - Use trauma-informed management strategies.
-Accept individuals who cannot compartmentalize their lived experience and "leave it at the door." - Create clear pathways for advancement and support the long-term success of the team. - Center staff and constituents in all technology-related planning and decision-making by including staff from across the organization and community members with experience at all levels of programs or services.
+Spend the time and money to find the right person. - Create and retain inclusive teams. - Hire adequate diversity and set team norms so that the dominant culture is not white/cisgender/able. - Use trauma-informed management strategies.
+Accept individuals who cannot compartmentalize their lived experience and "leave it at the door." - Support different learning styles for enablement and training.
+Account for cognitive differences in trainings. - Create clear pathways for advancement and support the long-term success of the team. - Center staff and constituents in all technology-related planning and decision-making by including staff from across the organization and community members with experience at all levels of programs or services.